yeecly/Speaker/README.md

 I made a bluetooth speaker.
-I linked a document with links for the parts.
+I linked a document with links for the parts and a 3d model.